What happens? The crunching sound that you hear has nothing to do with your bones cracking or rubbing against each other.

 Do you know which direction puts you into a better position?

-Are you moving the right vertebra?
+Are you moving the correct vertebra?
 Are you pushing the vertebra into a worse position than it already is?

 Constant Manipulation = Loose ligaments = Poor Stability.